-Utilizing AutoStore to its full potential
+Utilising AutoStore to its full potential

 Although the warehouse is now up and running, Element Logic is still working closely with Berggaard Amundsen to achieve even better results.

-«We had AutoStore in our previous warehouse too, but we did not utilize its full potential.
+«We had AutoStore in our previous warehouse too, but we did not utilise its full potential.
 Now, with Element Logic, we are investing time in learning how to use the software efficiently, having our employees take courses from Element Logic, as well as using live statistics to improve our workflow» Samnøy Siristuen explains.

 Niklas Top Aanensen, Key Account Manager for Element Logic, is responsible for providing full support to Berggaard Amundsen during day-to-day operations.
-He says the aftermarket work they do is all about maximizing the potential of the client’s warehouse:
+He says the aftermarket work they do is all about maximising the potential of the client’s warehouse:

 «The relationship we have with our customers is ongoing.
 We tweak and tune as much as we can and run simulations to see where they can improve.
 We look at order intake, how many ports they should have open at which working hours and when its most beneficial to re-stock bins, in addition to running software updates.
 We’re chasing efficiency, really» Top Aanensen concludes.